cdktf/cdktf-provider-cloudflare/docs/zeroTrustDevicePostureIntegration.python.md

 - *Type:* str

-The Access client secret to be used as the `Cf-Access-Client-Secret` header when making a request to the `api_url`.
+If present, this secret will be passed in the `CF-Access-Client-Secret` header when hitting the `api_url`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_device_posture_integration#access_client_secret ZeroTrustDevicePostureIntegration#access_client_secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_device_posture_integration#access_client_secret ZeroTrustDevicePostureIntegration#access_client_secret}

 ---